EDUCBA

 left to right context

-Now, we are going to use an Excel Camera tool to add the snap of this chart under the dashboard tab.
+Now, we will use an Excel Camera tool to add the snap of this chart under the dashboard tab.
 The camera tool can be activated by clicking on File – Options – Quick Access Toolbar – choose a command from a tab -select All Commands – Camera option- Add and OK.
 Once enabled/added on the main ribbon, you can see a Camera button at the Quick Access Menu bar, as shown below.

 camera tool

-Step 7: Select the data across cells A1 to C13 in the Data tab from your excel and click on the Camera button to take a screenshot of this selected data.
+Step 7: Select the data across cells A1 to C13 in the Data tab from your Excel and click on the Camera button to take a screenshot of this selected data.

 Dashboard Tab